 Find out what kind of insurance policy your condo association has before you decide what insurance you need for your unit.
 While the association’s insurance should at least cover the bare bones of your original unit, a personal policy can help make up that shortfall through contingent insurance.

-But even if your association has a more comprehensive master policy, it won’t include any upgrades you’ve made to your unit.
-So if you bought a Sub-Zero fridge and a Bosch dishwasher and both are destroyed in a fire, the master policy won’t cover the difference between your top-of-the-line kitchen and the appliances that came with the unit.
+If your association has a more comprehensive master policy, it won’t include any upgrades you’ve made to your unit.
+So if you bought an expensive Sub-Zero fridge and the fanciest Bosch dishwasher you could find, and both are destroyed in a fire, the master policy won’t cover the difference between your top-of-the-line kitchen and the appliances that came with the unit.
 If you renovate your condo and put in nicer cabinets, hardwood floors, or upgraded countertops, make sure your insurance company is aware of these changes.

 Personal condo insurance can help with living expenses (like hotel rooms and restaurant meals if you have to move out of your condo) while it’s being repaired after damage from an insured peril, such as a fire.
 It can also replace rental income if an insured peril forces your tenant to move out while repairs are being made.